sokcheng/Kitsuchan-NG/COMMANDS.md

 Pout!

 ## purge
+### Aliases: prune
-Purge a certain number of messages.
+Purge a certain number of messages from the channel.

+Requires both the user and bot to have `manage_messages` to execute.

 ## quote
 Quote a user.